 Note to prospective graduate students: I welcome new M.A. and Ph.D students in social and political philosophy as well as in normative and applied ethics.
 Students with strong first degrees in Political Science or other social sciences are often a good fit for me, both because of my 'applied philosophy' focus and my interdisciplinary background.
-I am especially keen to work with graduate students whose philosophical interests intersect with contemporary problems of justice, broadly construed - such as poverty/inequality, environmental degradation, racial oppression, and challenges of religious/cultural acommodation.
+I am keen to work with graduate students whose philosophical interests intersect with contemporary problems of justice, broadly construed - such as poverty/inequality, environmental degradation, racial oppression, and challenges of religious/cultural acommodation.
 I also supervise in feminist philosophy and gender theory.
 If you are a prospective M.A. or Ph.D. student and your research relates to issues of global or social justice, you will automatically be considered for additional support under the auspices of the Canada Research Chair in ethics & global social change.

 Post-doctoral scholars working on topics related to global justice can also be hosted under the auspices of the Canada Research Chair that I hold.
 Recent post-doctoral fellows: Dr. Jennifer Szende (PhD, Queen's) and Dr. Cristian Dimitriu (PhD, U Toronto).